scala/make-release-notes/hand-written.md

   * SI-6675 auto-tupling in patterns
   * SI-1503 unsound type assumption for stable identifier and literal patterns
+  * SI-5479 DelayedInit is deprecated.
+We will keep supporting the important `extends App` idiom.
+JIRA has more [details and a proposed alternative](https://issues.scala-lang.org/browse/SI-4330?jql=labels%20%3D%20delayedinit%20AND%20resolution%20%3D%20unresolved).
+  * SI-6455 no longer rewrite .withFilter to .filter: to be compatible with for-comprehensions, you must implement `withFilter`

 We'd like to emphasize the following library deprecations: